pathesa/company-dash-demo/README.md

 ## Project Overview

 This project analyzes a transactional dataset of 5,000+ historical deals from the event-driven company to identify conversion patterns and optimize sales outreach.
-By engineering a Lead Value Index (LVI), I transformed raw transactional data into a prioritized sales framework that accounts for both deal size and the statistical probability of closing.
+By engineering a Lead Value Index (LVI), I transformed raw transactional data into a prioritized sales framework that accounts for deal size, client segment and the statistical probability of closing.

 ## Technical Stack